-Popes Museum is a national treasure with its roots in Grady County that exemplifies the importance of the arts in women’s history, civic pride, and historic preservation.
+Popes Museum is a national treasure with its roots in South Georgia that exemplifies the importance of the arts in women’s history, civic pride, and historic preservation.
 As such, Popes Museum is a core player in strengthening the community of South Georgia specifically targeting the areas of the arts, education, and historic preservation.

-Found in Grady County, Pope’s Museum is the former home of Laura Pope Forester, a self taught artist, notable not only for creating a large art environment of high artistic quality around her rural residence and store, but also as one of the few female artists to do so in the twentieth century.
+Found in South Georgia, Pope’s Museum is the former home of Laura Pope Forester, a self taught artist, notable not only for creating a large art environment of high artistic quality around her rural residence and store, but also as one of the few female artists to do so in the twentieth century.

 Certainly she had no formal training other than 3 months from a traveler, and her art was not featured during her lifetime in any art exhibits as are traditional artists.
 Yet before her death in 1953, she had created 200 sculptures, wall to wall murals and gardens of exquisite design and intention.
 She also spent her life working to open up possibilities for women, often with her art.